-For ease-of-use, here are some quick links to the respective sections:
+For ease-of-use, here are quick links to the respective sections in this article:

 - Manually setting Android file paths